-Sometimes it's a rash, sometimes a red spot, and sometimes it shows no outward symptoms at all - but no matter how itchy skin appears, those who suffer from it agree that it needs to be dealt with as quickly and efficiently as possible.
-Keep reading to find out the surprising causes of itchy skin.
+Sometimes it's a rash, and sometimes it's a red spot.
+Other times, itchy skin shows no outward symptoms at all.
+Nevertheless, no matter how it appears, those who suffer from it agree that it needs to be dealt with as quickly and efficiently as possible, which involves promptly pinpointing and eliminating the cause of the discomfort.
+Keep reading to find out five surprising reasons why you can't stop scratching.

-Body sprays and perfumes, lotions, and makeup can all create allergic reactions that lead to agitated, inflamed, and itchy skin.
-To test if a suspect beauty product is causing itchy skin, try leaving it out of your daily routine for a week and see if your symptoms abate.
-Switching to natural or unscented products could also be a solution.
+Body sprays, perfumes, lotions, and makeup can all create allergic reactions that lead to agitated, inflamed, and itchy skin.
+To test if a suspect beauty product is the reason why you can't stop scratching, try leaving it out of your daily routine for a week to see if your symptoms abate.

 Try to use “fragrance-free” products to minimize irritation.
 Be wary of those labeled “unscented” as they might still possess skin-irritating chemicals.

 As people age, it is normal for the elasticity of skin to decrease and for it to be less moisturized, resulting in skin you cannot stop itching.

 Women passing through the menopausal transition may also suffer from a lack of estrogen.
 One of estrogen's many roles in the body is to stimulate collagen production, promoting healthy skin elasticity.
 The reproductive hormone have also been scientifically found to maintain skin moisture.